Tesla profits soar as customers pay more

 Tesla has been pushing to expand, opening new factories in Texas and Germany in recent weeks.

-The firm delivered more than 310,000 cars in the first three months of the year.
+The firm delivered more than 310,000 cars in the first three months of the year and in a conference call with investors, chief executive Elon Musk predicted the company would produce 1.5 million cars during the year as a whole.

 Revenues jumped 81% in the first three months of the year to $18.7bn.